lulf/seedwing-benchmarks/README.md

 * String comparison.
 Exactly matching a string.
 * JSON comparison.
 Validating a CycloneDX JSON structure for license compliance

+You can inspect the policies and the inputs in the `testcases/` folder.

 ## Methodology

 To run the test, the benchmarking commands for each policy engine is used.